-This specimen Patient Group Direction (PGD) template has been produced by Public Health Scotland to assist NHS Boards.
+This specimen Patient Group Direction (PGD) template has been produced by Public Health Scotland and adapted by North of Scotland PGD Group (NoS) to assist NHS Boards.
 NHS Boards should ensure that the final PGD is considered and approved in line with local clinical governance arrangements for PGDs.

-The qualified health professionals who may administer inactivated influenza vaccine under this PGD can only do so as named individuals.
+The qualified health professionals who may administer vaccine under this PGD can only do so as named individuals.
 It is the responsibility of each professional to practice within the bounds of their own competence and in accordance with their own Code of Professional Conduct and to ensure familiarity with the manufacturer's product information/Summary of Product Characteristics (SmPC) for all vaccines administered in accordance with this PGD.